cocos2d-x/fbx-conv/README.md

 fbx-conv
 ========

-Convert .fbx to .c3t used by cocos2d-x.
-Thanks to libgdx fbx-conv.
-We use their code and do some change.
+Convert .fbx to .c3b or .c3t used by cocos2d-x.
+Thanks for libgdx fbx-conv.
+We used their code and do some change.

 Precompiled Binaries
 ====================